-Dr. Durning Moore has advanced training in treating complex dental concerns including missing teeth.
-His dental practice, Charlotte Center for Complete Dentistry in Charlotte, NC, offers dental implants for the replacement of a single tooth.
+Dr. Durning Moore, your dentist in Charlotte, NC near you, has advanced training in treating complex dental concerns including missing teeth.
+Charlotte Center for Complete Dentistry offers dental implants for the replacement of a single tooth.

 A single dental implant is a permanent solution and also the most natural one when compared to traditional fixed bridges and one tooth dentures.

 A Single Tooth Dental Implant

 A single tooth implant consists of just one dental implant that is surgically placed in the jaw bone at the location of the missing tooth.
 An implant is a screw-like post that will eventually fuse with the surrounding bone creating a stable and durable base for your false tooth.